louipc/turses/README.markdown

 turses
 ======

 A Twitter client with a curses interface written in Python.
-Most of the codebase is from the [Tyrs](http://tyrs.nicosphere.net) project by [Nicolas Paris](http://github.com/Nic0).
+Various parts of the codebase are borrowed from the [Tyrs](http://tyrs.nicosphere.net) project by [Nicolas Paris](http://github.com/Nic0).

 The goal of the project is to build a full-featured Twitter client that allows the users to: